SuperrSonic/makai-bookmark-tools/README.md

 # Makai no Bookmark test
-Converter tool still not ready yet.
+Converter tool still not ready.
-270/874 kanji have been identified.
+338/874 kanji have been identified.